autogram-is/spidergram/fixtures/README.md

 ## Snapshots

-The `shapshots` directory contains recorded HTTP responses obtained from real-world servers, mostly representative of odd or extreme edge cases.
-They'll accumulate as we go.
+The `shapshots` directory contains recorded HTTP responses obtained from real-world servers, mostly representative of odd or extreme edge cases or well-known home pages.
+They'll accumulate as we go, and are used with `ava-nock` during testing.